Stat-Cook/deident/paper.md

 Sales, Bruce D, and Susan Ed Folkman.
 2000. *Ethics in Research with Human Participants.* American Psychological Association.

 Szikora, Péter, and Kornélia Lazányi.
-2022.
-“The End of Encryption?–the Era of Quantum Computers.”
-In *Security-Related Advanced Technologies in Critical Infrastructure Protection: Theoretical and Practical Approach*, 61–72.
+2022. *The End of Encryption?–the Era of Quantum Computers*.
 Springer.

 Tachepun, Chitanut, and Sotarat Thammaboosadee.
 2020.
 “A Data Masking Guideline for Optimizing Insights and Privacy Under GDPR Compliance.”
 In